icligo/documentation/docs/index.md

 ##### **Request**

 This request contains all the necessary information about the payment, such as the client making the purchase, the product being bought, and additional details like success/failure URLs and whether manual capture is required.

+!!! note

+    To create a test intent make the request with the test credentials.

 Request DTO: [**CreateIntentRequest**](CreateIntentRequest.md)